BlauGroup/RNMC/Testing.md

 # Unit Testing

 The `testing` folder contains unit tests using [GoogleTest](https://google.github.io/googletest/primer.html).
-Unit tests are available for `reaction_network.cpp`, `nano_particle.cpp` and `lattice_reaction_network.cpp`, and `lattice.cpp`.
+Unit tests are available for the following classes: `reaction_network`, `nano_particle`, `lattice_reaction_network`, and `lattice`.
 The unit tests can be used to help determine if changes to the open-source code introduce bugs but are not completely comprehensive.

 ## Makefile
 - Create executables for each test